-Are you moving to the Hawke's Bay, New Zealand?
+Are you moving to or from Hawke's Bay, New Zealand?

 Hawke’s Bay is to be found on the east coast of New Zealand’s North Island, and its major cities are Hastings and Napier.
 The region is renowned for many things, especially it’s vineyards, this is New Zealand’s oldest wine region with the Mission Estate Winery being the first one in the country.
 After the region was hit by the 1931 earthquake, much of Napier was rebuilt in the Art Deco style and today, some 140 original Art Deco buildings provide Napier with an unique character which is treasured by many visitors.

 Whilst Hawke’s Bay is proud of its heritage, there are many other strings to its bow, with Cape Kidnappers (the largest mainland gannet colony in the world), the National Aquarium of New Zealand, and the region growing the grapes for over 80% of the country’s Merlot, Cabernet Sauvignon and Syrah, there are 80 wineries in the region to tempt your palate, and if you are looking for something different, The Guinness Book of World Records recognises Taumata whakatangihanga¬koauau¬o¬tamatea¬turi¬pukakapiki¬maunga¬horo¬nuku¬pokai¬whenua¬kitanatahu in Central Hawke’s Bay as the longest place name in the world.

 There is a ready supply of all types and sizes of accommodation across Hawke’s Bay, and Crown Hawke’s Bay’s experienced and helpful staff have built up extensive links with the local business community, and they will be able to help you find accommodation to suit your needs.

 There are a number of types of visa that you may be eligible for when moving to New Zealand.
 Depending on the length of your stay or whether you plan to work, study or invest here.